They may be small, but they're easy to work

 multi-stranded wire (about #30 or so) for flexibility in case you need to move

-inexpensive at about $3.00 and comes on a handy 50 ft. spool.
+inexpensive at $3.95 and are on handy 50 ft. spools.
+If your plan

 is to make flood lights or some type of lighting that will use tubing (like our